 And the Post 9/11 GI Bill offers valuable flexibility: After serving for several years, you may be able to transfer your benefits to your spouse or children.
-To make the transfer, you generally need to have served for at least six years on active duty or selected reserve and must agree to serve four more years.
+To make the transfer, you generally need to have served for at least six years on active duty or selected reserve and agree to serve four more years.
 Spouses can use the transferred benefits right away; children must wait until you've served at least 10 years.
-(Beginning July 20, 2019, eligibility to transfer benefits was limited to servicemembers with less than

-16 years of active duty or selected reserve service.)
-Servicemembers and veterans (and their spouses) who left active duty before January 1, 2013, must use the benefits within 15 years of leaving the military (there is no 15-year limit for people who left in 2013 or later).
+Servicemembers and veterans (and their spouses) must use the benefits within 15 years after leaving the military.
 Children aren't subject to the 15-year limit, but they must use the transferred benefits by age 26.

 If you have more than one child or want your spouse to have the option to use the benefits, you can transfer 35 months of benefits to your children and one month to your spouse.
-You can always adjust the allocation later on, but you generally can't add new beneficiaries after leaving the military.
+You can always adjust the allocation later on, but you can't add new beneficiaries after leaving the military.

-For more information about transferring benefits, see the GI Bill transfer page at benefits.va.gov/gibill/post911 transfer.asp.
-If you (or your spouse or children) are attending a private college, going to graduate school or paying out-of-state tuition at a public college, your benefits may not cover the entire bill.
-But you may qualify for extra help from the Yellow Ribbon Program.
+For more information about transferring benefits, see the GI Bill transfer page at benefits.va.gov/gibill/post911_transfer.asp.

+If you (or your spouse or children) are attending a private college, going to graduate school or paying outof-state tuition at a public college, your benefits may not cover the entire bill.
+But you may qualify for extra help from the Yellow Ribbon program.
 Hundreds of colleges provide scholarships for a specified number of students each year, and the Department of Veterans Affairs matches the school's contribution.

-To qualify for the Yellow Ribbon Program, you must be eligible for the maximum GI Bill benefits (children or spouses using transferred benefits may also qualify).
-Yellow Ribbon funding varies widely by school and program, and you apply for these scholarships directly through the college.
+To qualify for the Yellow Ribbon scholarship, you must be eligible for the maximum GI Bill benefits (children or spouses using transferred benefits may also qualify).
+Yellow ribbon funding varies widely by school and program, and you apply for these scholarships directly through the college.

-Harvard University, for example, provides up to \$6,000 for an unlimited number of undergraduate students and up to \$18,000 for business school students for the 2019-20 school year.
+Harvard University, for example, provides up to \$5,000 for an unlimited number of undergraduate students and up to \$18,000 for business school students for the 2016-17 school year.
 Clemson University provides \$3,500 scholarships for up to 45 undergraduates, and up to \$5,000 for five graduate students.
 See the VA's Yellow Ribbon Program page (benefits. va.gov/gibill/yellow_ribbon.asp) for more information about each school's offerings.